 |Category of information||How the data is used and handled|

 |Your data sharing preferences||See the National Data Opt-out Service privacy notice|

 |Check your COVID-19 vaccine record||Find out more about the Check your COVID-19 vaccine record service|

-6.3 Personal data for which NHS Digital is the processor only
+6.3 Personal data for which NHS Digital is neither the controller or processor

 |Information relating to the repeat prescription service and your nominated pharmacy||Contact your GP practice and pharmacist for copies of their privacy policies.|

 |Organ donation preferences||This service is managed by NHS Blood and Transplant (NHSBT), which is separate from NHS Digital.
 Find out more about NHSBT.|

 |Online consultation responses||This service is contracted by your GP practice with an online consultations provider.
 Find out more about online consultation services.|